ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/sparklines-column-customisation/index.md

 </div>

 [[note]]
-| If `strokeWidth` is set to a value greater than `1`, it is recommended to set the axis line `stroke` to the same value in order to preserve the alignment of the columns with the x-axis line.
+| If `strokeWidth` is set to a value greater than `1`, it is recommended to set the axis line `strokeWidth` to the same value in order to preserve the alignment of the columns with the x-axis line.

 ## Column Padding Options